1. What shraddha is

 - Whether annual, monthly, or pre-event

 The priest performs the full vidhi, photographs each major step (sankalpa altar, pind daan, brahmana bhojanam), and returns the photo bundle.
-Annual shraddha can be set up as a recurring subscription — SevaCart auto-books the seva on each year’s tithi so it is never forgotten.
+Annual shraddha can be set up as a recurring subscription - SevaCart auto-offers the seva on each year’s tithi so it is never forgotten.

 Browse shraddha sevas → · About pind daan → · Find your gotra →